firozkhan18/SpringBoot/README.md

 ### 13. What are the Spring Boot properties?

 Spring Boot Properties files are used to configure its auto-configuration and application properties.
 Spring Boot has many properties that can be used to configure the behavior of the application.
-Some of the commonly used properties in Spring Boot include server.port, spring.profiles.active, spring.datasource.url, spring.jpa.show-sql, and many more.
+Some of the commonly used properties in Spring Boot include **server.port**, t**spring.profiles.active**, t**spring.datasource.url**, t**spring.jpa.show-sql**, and many more.

 ### 14. What are the Spring Boot Starters?